Katamaze/Leap/README.md

 The same principle applies to WHMCS.
 In the middle of the COVID-19 crisis they increased prices up to 3154% just because they can and they have nothing to risk.
 In fact it is simply impossible for large and medium-sized enterprises to migrate on competitors because of the following reasons:

 * Like it or not, WHMCS is the best software to run a hosting business.
 Alternatives exist but they offer inferior value
 * Migrating takes months if not years of planning.
-WHMCS knows it and gave us less then 3 months to prepare.
-This is utterly offensive
+WHMCS knows it and gave us less then 3 months to prepare
 * As icing on the cake, they're forcing all owners of "life time" licenses to move to this new pricing structure

 This is perfectly in line with their way of doing business with WebPros.
 Greediness, not giving a flying fuck of fixing bugs and imposing new terrible features that no one asked for.
 They have no ears to listen to their user-base.